dsajdak/ccr-examples/containers/2_ApplicationSpecific/AlphaFold-3/README.md

 3. Build your container

-Building the AlphaFold-3 container taks about half an hour
+Building the AlphaFold-3 container takes about half an hour

 ```
 apptainer build --fakeroot AlphaFold-3-$(arch).sif AlphaFold-3.def